 Credit: Jo Ritchie

 Looking for a good old-fashioned beer garden in Leeds city centre?
 Look no further than The Midnight Bell.
-You’ll find the courtyard round the back of the pub, with a lots of picnic benches to sit upon while you admire the beauty of Holbeck’s industrial surroundings.
+You’ll find the courtyard round the back of the pub, with lots of picnic benches to settle into while taking in Holbeck’s industrial surroundings.

 The menu is chock full of pub classics, done well.
 We love the steak and ale pie, piled high with creamy mashed potato and roasted seasonal vegetables before being drizzled with that all-important gravy.
 Elsewhere, the beer-battered fish goujon sandwich is perfect for lunch – just don’t forget a pint of Leeds Brewery’s finest to wash it all down.